zesterer/atto/README.md

 Expressions: `<literal> [expr]`

 That's it.
 Expressions, function calls, literals and operations are all considered to be the same thing.
-Function signatures must appear before they are first used, otherwise Atto literally can't know how many arguments each function call has.
+Later definitions of functions will override earlier definitions *for the entire program*.
 Despite this fact, Atto is, somehow, fully Turing-complete and it's actually possible - if a little annoying - to write perfectly functional (har har!) programs in it.

 I leave you with a quick factorial calculation example demonstrating the compact expressiveness of Atto at work.

 ```
+fn f is
+    if = n 0
+	    1
-fn f is if = n 0 1 * n f - n 1
+	* n f - n 1
 ```

 Yes, that's it.